-Avid golf fans may be quite familiar with Zoysia grass…and not even know it.
-Commonly found on some of the world’s most famous greens and fairways, this variety holds the ball high for easier impact.
+Avid golf fans may be pretty familiar with Zoysia grass…and not even know it.
+Commonly found on some of the world’s most famous greens and fairways, this variety holds the ball high for more effortless impact.
 Yet Zoysia grass should not be confined to the links.
-Its densely thick and soft turf is perfect for residential lawns as well as commercial landscapes.
+Its densely thick and soft turf is perfect for residential lawns and commercial landscapes.

 While it may thrive in some locations better than others, it complements every place it is planted.
 It comes with its own intrinsic advantages for yards and grounds.

 Benefits of Zoysia Grass